t0lik/tree-vue-docs/source/getting-started/basic-usage.md

   </template>
 ```

 By default every item has to have one prop only - `name`.
-And to get hierarchical structure another node prop is required - `children`.
+To get hierarchical structure another node prop is required - `children`.

 ```javascript
     import { TreeVue } from 'vu-tree'